Encounter Christ in the Shroud of Turin

 The Permanent Exhibit

-A replica of the Shroud of Turin will be permanently displayed at the Diocesan Museum in a free, ecumenical exhibit inviting prayer and reflection.
+A replica of the Shroud of Turin is permanently displayed at the Diocesan Museum in a free, ecumenical exhibit inviting prayer and reflection.

 Diocesan Museum offers a journey through the history of the Catholic Church in the Diocese of Fort Wayne-South Bend, with a collection of religious art, sacred artifacts, and items dating back to Abraham.
 Located in the historic Chancery building downtown, the museum welcomes visitors from around the world, regardless of faith.